 Analysis plan

 Confirmatory analyses.
-The original study did not mention how it handled data exclusion or outliers, so I will follow the convention for doing so: missing data will be removed listwise from the data..
+The original study did not mention how it handled data exclusion or outliers, so I will follow the convention for doing so: missing data will be removed listwise from the data.
 The descriptive statistics (means and standard deviations) will be calculated for each group’s scores.
 To address the hypothesis, the mean scores of each pair of adjacent age group will be compared, two at a time, using independent-sample t-tests, of which there will be four in total: first the native speakers will be compared with the group of participants arrived in the UK at 3-7 years of age, then the 3-7 and 8-10 age groups, the 8-10 with the 11-15 age groups, and finally the 11-15 with the 17-39 age groups.
 I will report the mean, t value and degrees of freedom, and Cohen’s d, alongside the p value for t.
 A successful replication will find evidence of support for the alternate hypothesis.

 Exploratory analyses.
 I also plan on conducting an exploratory analysis.
 I believe a factor that may bias the results is the schooling the participants have received, as there has been some debate regarding the matter with some finding that private schools lead to better academic performance (Adeyemi, 2014), and others finding no such effect (Carbonaro, 2006).
 I will run a moderation analysis to find out whether the type of schooling, private or public, the participants have received moderates the effect of age on second language acquisition.